 Report a scam

-You can report a problem with a trader or product to Trading Standards by contacting the national consumer helpline.
+You can report a scam, or a problem with a trader or product, to Trading Standards by contacting the national Citizens Advice consumer service.

-- read about different types of scam and how to deal with them
+Find out about the different types of scams and how to deal with them.

-Friends Against Scams is a national initiative that aims to protect people from becoming victims of scams and empowers communities to take a stand against scams.
+- signing up to become a Friend Against Scams - complete a free 20 minutes online learning course.
+Friends Against Scams is a national initiative that aims to protect and prevent people from becoming victims of scams by empowering communities to take a stand against scams.